 Recommendation 1: Consider conducting future EUL research similar to this for measures that meet the criteria of high levels of participation, large contributions to Connecticut’s energy efficiency portfolio, and are able to be easily observed and self-reported by participants.
+Any future research should include confidence intervals around estimates.
 We also recommend additional future research on the measures included in this study, as new cohorts of participants can be added to this data to bolster these results.

 Conclusion 2: The EUL point estimates resulting from this study appear reasonable and tend to be similar to those in the PSD and used in other jurisdictions.
 However, unlike other studies, these estimates are based on new primary research in Connecticut and are therefore very applicable.

 Recommendation 2: Update the EUL values in the PSD for the measure types with adequate precision levels.
 We recommend including an EUL value of 20 years for air source heat pumps, 17 years for ductless heat pumps, 15 years for heat pump water heaters, and 25 years for central air conditioners.
 We recommend continuing to use the values in the PSD for natural gas furnaces and insulation, as the estimates for these measures did not meet our threshold of 90%/40% confidence/precision.
+We also recommend continuing to use the values in the PSD for commercial HVAC (High-efficiency unitary equipment) due to the lack of data preventing the Evaluation Team from developing an EUL estimate.

 Recommendation 3: Conduct additional research on natural gas furnaces and insulation to develop EUL estimates with better precision that can be used to update the PSD in the future.

-Recommendation 4: Although many small businesses use residential equipment, the Evaluation Team currently does not recommend using the EUL values from this study in commercial applications.
+Recommendation 4: Although many small businesses use residential equipment, the Evaluation Team currently does not recommend using the EUL values for residential equipment in commercial applications.
 Although the equipment lifespans are likely similar in residential and small commercial applications, the results from this study do not account for the removal or replacement of equipment due to business turnover.

 Conclusion 3: Remaining useful life (RUL) values are important for measures with two-part baselines, like early replacement measures.

-Recommendation 5: Where practical, programs should document the age of the replaced equipment at a site-specific level and use the RUL values in Appendix B for air source heat pumps, ductless heat pumps, heat pump water heaters, and central air conditioners when calculating retirement savings.
-Where the age of the existing equipment cannot be determined, programs should use the recommended values from the table below.
+Recommendation 5: Where practical, programs should document the age of the replaced equipment at a site-specific level and use the RUL curves in the figure below and the values in Appendix B for air source heat pumps, ductless heat pumps, heat pump water heaters, and central air conditioners when calculating retirement savings.
+Where the age of the existing equipment cannot be determined, programs should use the recommended values from the table below, which is based on the EUL research in this study.
 For natural gas furnaces and other measures without an RUL specified in the PSD, we recommend continuing to use the common practice of 1/3 of the EUL.

+Figure 8.
+Remaining Useful Life Curves for Select Residential Measures